-- Connect the red lead to the positive terminal of the booster battery. - Connect the other end of the red lead to the jump start terminal of the vehicle with the discharged battery. - Connect the black lead to the negative terminal of the booster battery. - 4.
-Connect the other end of the black lead to a vehicle grounding point, such as the engine block or an engine mounting bolt.
-Connect as far away from the discharged battery as possible.
+- Connect the red lead to the positive terminal of the booster battery. - Connect the other end of the red lead to the jump start terminal of the vehicle with the discharged battery. - Connect the black lead to the negative terminal of the booster battery. - Connect the other end of the black lead to a vehicle grounding point, such as the engine block or an engine mounting bolt.
+Connect as far away from the discharged battery as possible, however at least 60 cm.